firelab/Nelson_Model_Dashboard/README.md

 Running Nelson Model Dashboard without Docker

-    You must first install all the dependencies by running 'pip install -r requirements.txt' Then to start the web app run 'python3 app.py' (this file starts the flask app and automatic RAWS location collection)
+    You must first install all the dependencies by running 'pip install -r requirements.txt' Then to start the web app run 'python3 app.py'